-What are some of the signs of FXS?
+What are some of the signs of Fragile X?

-The way FXS affects people will vary.
-Some of the signs of FXS are:
+The way Fragile X syndrome affects people will vary.
+Some of the presentations are:

 - Developmental features: intellectual disability, learning difficulties, developmental delay, speech and communication difficulties, coordination issues, problems with fine and gross motor skills

 - Behavioral and emotional features: anxiety and shyness, attention deficit hyperactivity disorder (ADHD), autistic type behaviors, problems with eye contact, tactile defensiveness, repetitive speech, aggression.

 - Physical features including: low muscle tone and loose joints, long narrow face, prominent ears, high palate, large testicles (in some post pubescent males), mitral valve prolapse (heart murmur)

 What does this mean for the development from infancy to adulthood?